-Elderly people
+Older people

-The same dose as in adult patients is used for elderly people.
-Since older people can be patients with ongoing proarrhythmic conditions a particular caution is recommended due to the risk of developing cardiac arrhythmia and torsades de pointes (see section 4.4).
+The same dosage as in adult patients is used for older people.
+Since older people can be patients with ongoing proarrhythmic conditions a particular caution is recommended due to the risk of developing cardiac arrhythmia and torsades de pointes.